Formal Requirement Elicitation and Debugging for Testing and Verification of Cyber-Physical Systems: Experimental Analysis

 In the following, we illustrate the vacuous signal detection process by using the Automatic Transmission (AT) model provided by Mathworks as a Simulink demo\footnote{Available at: http://www.mathworks.com/help/simulink/examples/modeling-an-automatic-transmission-controller.html}.
 We introduced a few modifications to the model to make it compatible with the \staliro framework.
 Further details can be found in \cite{HoxhaAF14arch}. \staliro calls the AT Simulink model in order to generate the output trajectories.
 The outputs contain two continuous-time real-valued signals: the speed of the engine $\omega$ (RPM) and the speed of the vehicle $v$.
 In addition, the outputs contain one continuous-time discrete-valued signal $gear$ with four possible values ($gear=1$, ..., $gear=4$) which indicates the current gear in the auto-transmission controller. \staliro then monitors system trajectories with respect to the requirements provided in Table \ref{tab:ATreqs}.
 There, in the MITL formulas, we use the shorthand $g_i$ to indicate the gear value, i.e. $(gear=i)\equiv g_i$.
 The simulation time for the system is set to 30 seconds; therefore, we can use bounded MITL formulas for the requirements.

 After testing the AT with \staliro, we collected all the system trajectories.
 Then, we utilized the antecedent failure mutation on the specification to check signal vacuity (Algorithm \ref{alg:antec}) for each of the formulas that are provided in Table \ref{tab:ATreqs}.
-We provide the antecedent failure specifications and the signals that satisfy them in Table \ref{tab:AFreqs}.
+We provide the antecedent failure specifications and \yhl{the number of signals that satisfy them} in Table \ref{tab:AFreqs}.
 It can be seen in Table \ref{tab:AFreqs} that most of the system traces are vacuous signals where the antecedent is not satisfied.
-This helps the users to consider these issues and identify interesting test cases that can be used to initialize the system tester so that the antecedent is always satisfied.
+This helps the users to consider these issues and identify interesting test cases that can be used to initialize the system tester so that the antecedent is always satisfied. \yhl{For an application of signal vacuity checking in falsification see} \cite{DokhanchiYHF17}.